 The Via Sacra walk is signposted.
 Other walks are; Martyrs, Monk’s and Maritime, Park and Spa, Potter and Pilgrims.

-There is a newly launched app that can be downloaded to your mobile which gives pictures and information as you explore.
+There is also an app that can be downloaded to your mobile which gives pictures and information as you explore.

 There are also some waterside walks to the south of the city again available from Gloucester tourist Information Centre or laminated at the Edward Hotel reception.
 These can be started from the city or accessed by a short bus ride.

 The Gloucestershire Trail and Gloucester Waterways Trail produced by the BBC are available online and at reception at The Edward Hotel.
 These are longer walks are require reasonable footwear to cope with riverside walking.
 Alney Island is part of these trails which is a nature reserve on the footstep of the city centre.

 The Severn Way, meanders through Gloucester on route from Plynmilon (Powys) to Bristol, a 224 mile trail.

 The Glevum Way is a 24 mile circular walk around Gloucester.
 It is often walked as part of charity fund raising.
 It takes in suburbs, countryside, canal, and river so is very varied.
 This walk can be started at the Gloucester Docks.